👉 Social tool was just updated! Check it out.

 Motivation behind icons

-So the preview below doesn't try comparing apples to oranges, it should simply demonstrate the change in visual appearance of things and the need to have icons in more uniform size, as their primal use has shifted from signs and prints, in to user interfaces on various devices we are using today.
+With that being said, it should be clear the preview below doesn’t try comparing apples to oranges, it should simply demonstrate the change in visual appearance of things and the need to have icons in more uniform size, as their primal use has shifted from signs and prints, in to user interfaces on various devices we are using today.

 AIGA symbol signs, designed by Roger Cook and Don Shanosky